 determined, primarily by the technician time and final condition of that

-specific unit and is not necessarily applicable to another of the same
+specific unit and is not likely applicable to another of the same

 purchase for resale and would not be too interested in seeing older

 prices being listed on the website.
 There are other reasons for not

 leaving the prices intact, but the above is sufficient for here.

 are many of the actual specification numbers on the

 There's a couple of reasons for that at this point.

 One is, especially when relating to testing results we obtained on our